AnthonissenBert/Notes/SlingshotDnD/Locations/Cities/Forsonne.md

 - Republic with a Monarch

 Laws:
-- each 3 harvest they hold elections on the court of representatives to go in conversation with
+- Every 3 harvests they hold elections on the court of representatives to go in conversation with the Monarch of the region

 districts:
 - [[Dairy district]]